amchess/ShashChess/README.md

 # Introduction

 ShashChess is a free UCI chess engine derived from Stockfish family chess engines.
+For the evaluation function, we utilize the collaboration between Leela Chess Zero and Stockfish, for which we express our sincere gratitude.
 The goal is to apply Alexander Shashin theory exposed on the following book : https://www.amazon.com/Best-Play-Method-Discovering-Strongest/dp/1936277468 to improve